A non-profit 501(c)(3) organization.

 Master Gardeners are there primarily for ideas.
 They may also lend a hand if they can't resist.
 For more information on how to help, check with the local extension agent: Amy Grandpre

 The Zoo provides many volunteer opportunities for Master Gardeners including:

 Special events like the annual Geranium Fest attract several thousand attendees from around the area.
 Logistics for these events can be challenging and volunteers are always welcome.
-Contact the Volunteer Coordinator at Zoo Montana for times, dates and more information at: (406)652-8100
+Contact Jessica Hart at Zoo Montana for times, dates and more information at: (406) 652-8100 Ext.
+213

 The St. Andrew Community Garden is located behind the Presbyterian church at 24th St W and Cook Av in Billings.
 The garden has 104 individual plots that are open to all members of the community.
 Applications from new gardeners are accepted in January and February with assignments made on an as-available basis based on the date the applications are received.